A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Conclusions

-\paragraph{\bf{Acknowledgements}} We gratefully acknowledge support during the 2018 Summer Program at the Center for Turbulence Research at Stanford University where this work was initiated.
-O.T.S.~gratefully thanks Tim Colonius and acknowledges support of the Office of Naval Research under grant No. N00014-16-1-2445 with Dr. Knox Millsaps as program manager for the portion of the work that was completed at Caltech.
-Thanks are due to Aaron Towne and Sanjiva Lele for fruitful discussions and valuable comments.
-The LES study was supported by NAVAIR SBIR project, under the supervision of Dr. John T. Spyropoulos.
+We gratefully acknowledge support during the 2018 Summer Program at the Center for Turbulence Research at Stanford University where this work was initiated.
+O.T.S.~thanks Tim Colonius and gratefully acknowledges support from the Office of Naval Research under grant No. N00014-16-1-2445 with Dr. Knox Millsaps as program manager for the portion of the work that was completed at Caltech.
+Thanks are due to Aaron Towne, Sanjiva Lele and Stefan Llewellyn Smith for fruitful discussions and valuable comments.
+The LES study was supported by the NAVAIR SBIR project, under the supervision of Dr. John T. Spyropoulos.
 The main LES calculations were carried out on CRAY XE6 machines at DoD HPC facilities in ERDC DSRC.